sori424/sori424.github.io/_projects/2_project.markdown

 We conducted the pilot experiment with N=5.

+The result didn't match with our experiment.
+The confounded factors can be suggested with the different status of the hunger between subjects and also the intervention material might not effect the stress level.

 <div class="row">
     <div class="col-sm-4 mt-3 mt-md-0">
         <img class="img-fluid rounded z-depth-1" src="{{ '/assets/img/intervention.jpg' | relative_url }}" alt="" title="example image"/>